eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

-- [Wildfly Swarm and Ceylon][] demonstrates the use of Ceylon to write a Java EE-based microservice for [Swarm][], using JPA and JAX-RS, and of the `ceylon swarm` command to package it as a "fat" jar.
+- [Wildfly Swarm and Ceylon][] demonstrates the use of Ceylon to write a Java EE-based microservice for [Swarm][], using JPA, CDI, and JAX-RS, and of the `ceylon swarm` command to package it as a "fat" jar.
+Alternatively, you can use `ceylon war` to package it as a web archive and run it on a Java EE application server!
 - [Spring Boot and Ceylon][] demonstrates the use of Ceylon with [Spring Boot][] and Spring Data.
 - The [Vert.x examples][] include several samples showing how